sourcegraph/handbook/content/engineering/cloud/index.md

 Before team syncs, teammates and stakeholders should write down under "Discussion items" in the meeting notes document anything that they'd like to bring up for discussion with the whole team.

+By default, members of the team will provide a brief update about the goals they're working on (one update per iteration goal) — this will be a short version of the written update in the tracking issue.

 ## Members